 During this review period, the Commission directed the agency to leave the policy in effect except for policy guidelines 1, 2, and 3, which were to be suspended for salmon species other than steelhead.
 Policy guidelines 1, 2, and 3 mandated the use of principles, standards, and recommendations of the Hatchery Scientific Review Group regarding hatchery operations.

-The purpose of suspending policy guidelines 1, 2, and 3 for salmon species other than steelhead was to allow for some flexibility in hatchery production for Southern Resident Killer Whales while still providing adequate protection of wild fish.
+The purpose of suspending policy guidelines 1, 2, and 3 for salmon species other than steelhead was to allow for some flexibility in hatchery Chinook production to enhance the abundance of prey for Southern Resident Killer Whales and to allow full consideration of the maintenance or enhancement of hatchery programs for salmon species other than steelhead while still providing adequate protection of wild fish.

 Questions?
 Contact Laurie Peterson, fish science division manager, at email@example.com.